dribnet/purvs/README.md

 ## PS1 MDDN 342 2017

-Added my character in to the new script and got them working peoperly.
+Finished adding some properties to the face and made them reacte properly.
+Made sure that all the images comes threw with a decent look on the train. and started palying around with values on the Neigbors sectios.